vitiral/artifact/book/src/BestPractices.md

 This is mostly useful for larger projects.

-It is also good to define all your abbreviations in `SPC-0-abbreviations`

 ### prefix-acronyms: create acronyms for your prefixes
 Use an acronym or abbreviation for your prefixes.

 One of the main use cases of short names is for the categories of your artifacts.
 For instance, say your storage product had the following features:
 - transport
 - data availability
 - data recovery
 - remote replication

 It would be annoying to have artifacts like `REQ-transport-drive` or `REQ-remote_replication-protocol`.
 Instead, use an acronyms:

 - **TP**: transport
 - **DA**: data availability